-Self-study materials are available at http://www.ca-ilg.org/ab1234compliance.
+Self-study materials are available at the Institute for Local Governments...
 The materials require that you read two articles on public service ethics laws and principles, take a self-assessment test, and then submit it to the Institute for Local Government with a processing fee for each test.
 The Institute will review your test(s), provide you the correct answers to the questions and a proof of participation certificate.

-The Fair Political Practices Commission (FPPC) offers free online training at http://localethics.fppc.ca.gov/login.aspx.
+The Fair Political Practices Commission (FPPC) offers free online training.
 This option requires you to log onto the FPPC's website, review various screens of materials, take periodic tests to assure retention of the information and then print out a certificate.

 Failure to recuse can be grounds for dismissal.